abhishekvs95/fluidAI/README.md

-This is a streamlit app that runs fluid dynamics simulations thorugh natural language
+A streamlit app that runs fluid dynamics simulations thorugh natural language

 It uses LLMs to convert a fluid problem described using plain english into fluid dynamics paramaters.
 LLMs are modular and can use both locally hosted LLMs and via API calls.